-The lease area includes one mooring buoy.
-While the mooring buoy is designed to float on the water's surface and move with the ebb and flow of current tides, a longer chain connecting the buoy to the anchors on the bay bottom may be necessary in the future to accommodate rising sea levels.
-Regular maintenance will reduce the likelihood of severe structural degradation or dislodgement.
+Improvements to the lease area include one mooring buoy.
+The effects of more frequent and intense storms and wave action may require more frequent inspection and maintenance of all components of the mooring buoy (i.e., block, chain, float, etc.).
+While the mooring buoy is designed to float on the water's surface and move with the ebb and flow of current tides, a longer chain connecting the buoy to the concrete drum on the bay bottom may be necessary in the future to accommodate rising sea levels.
+The lease is a 10-year General Lease - Recreational Use that began on June 28, 2016.
+Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
 The lease includes an acknowledgment that the lease premises may be subject to the effects of sea-level rise and may require additional maintenance or protection as a result, for which the lessee agrees to be solely responsible.